 Louisville’s Health Care History is compiled in conjunction with the Louisville Map of Health-Related Companies.
 This is the first-ever written compilation of the city’s health care history compiled by the 2018 Healthcare Fellows.

 HEN releases the Louisville Map of Health-Related Companies (The Network Map) which is an illustrative document that maps 1422 connections and interactions between 442 companies involved in the local healthcare sector.
 The Louisville Map is an update of the Family Tree of Health-Related Companies created in 2003 and was used in attraction and retention pitches, applications for grant and research funding and community partnership conversations.

 David Henley, VP and Chief Compliance Officer of Passport Health Plan, is named Chairman of the Board.

-HEN develops a new strategic plan, to promote the region’s health care sector and identify areas for collaboration by focusing on four primary pillars:
+HEN launches the 20221 Strategic Plan to promote the region’s health care sector and identify areas for collaboration by focusing on four primary pillars:

 1. Healthcare Ecosystem Collaboration

 Tom McMahon, Go-To-Market Leader at Circulo Health, is named Chairman of the Board in 2021.